Semi-Lagrangian schemes for linear and fully non-linear diffusion equations

 \subsection{Boundary conditions}

-When solving PDEs on bounded domains, the SL schemes (and the BZ schemes) may exceed the domain if they are not modified near the boundary.
+When solving PDEs on bounded domains, the SL (and BZ) schemes may exceed the domain if they are not modified near the boundary.
 The reason is of course the wide stencil.
 This may or may not be a problem depending on the equation and the type of boundary condition: (i) For Dirichlet conditions the scheme needs to be modified near the boundary or boundary conditions must be extrapolated.
 This may result in a loss of accuracy or monotonicity near the boundary. (ii) Homogeneous Neumann conditions can be implemented exactly by extending in the normal direction the values of the solution on the boundary to the exterior. (iii) If the boundary has no regular points, no boundary conditions can be imposed.
-In this case the SL schemes may not leave the domain because the normal diffusion tends to zero fast enough when the boundary is approached.
-Typical examples are Black-Scholes type of equations.
+In this case the SL schemes will not leave the domain if the normal diffusion tends to zero fast enough when the boundary is approached.
+Typical examples are equations of Black-Scholes type.